DeLuks2006/Rootkitty/README.md

 **FYI:** I intentionally didnt encrypt/hash the backdoor password.

+## Contributing

+Before creating a pull request, please make sure to test the code locally to ensure that it functions as expected.
+This will help streamline the review process and ensure that the changes are in line with the project's goals.

+When submitting code changes, please keep the code simple and follow the existing coding style and conventions used in the project.
+This will make it easier for maintainers to review and merge your contributions.

+If you have any questions or need assistance with contributing, feel free to reach out to me via a Issue.

 ## Compiling:
-Seriously?
-If you can't even use a Makefile you shouldn't even be allowed to use this. :)
+Seriously, if you can't even use a Makefile you shouldn't even be allowed to use this. :)